mddrill/Mediminder/README.md

 ```
 I haven't tested any of the windows commands because I'm on Mac, but they should all work, if they don't let me know.

-There are thre endpoints, `/doctors/` and `/patients/` for the creating doctor and patient accounts and `/instructions/` for the instructions.
+There are thre endpoints, `/doctors/` and `/patients/` for creating doctor and patient accounts and `/instructions/` for the instructions.

 We're gonna do Test Driven Development, I've created failing tests for you guys to pass.